OpenGPTX/spark-history-server-controller/README.md

 ### Prerequisites

-- Minikube can be a good fit to develop locally (no worries to destroy the production system but if it need to many dependencies, it is very time consuming to integrate it into minikube):
+- Minikube can be a good fit (other solutions are `kind` or `k3s`) to develop locally (no worries to destroy the production system but if it need too many dependencies, it is very time consuming to integrate it into Minikube):
-  - How to install minikube, can be found here: https://minikube.sigs.k8s.io/docs/start/
+  - How to install Minikube, can be found [here](https://minikube.sigs.k8s.io/docs/start/).
-  - Each day, you just start minikube: `minikube start` (this also configures kubeconfig automatically)
+  - Each day, you just start Minikube: `minikube start` (this also configures kubeconfig automatically)
-  - In case you need the kubeconfig again without restarting minikube: `minikube update-context`
+  - In case you need the kubeconfig again without restarting Minikube: `minikube update-context`
-- Install kubebuilder (latest was 3.4.1 at that time): https://github.com/kubernetes-sigs/kubebuilder/releases
+- Install [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder/releases) (latest was 3.4.1 at that time):
 ```
 wget https://github.com/kubernetes-sigs/kubebuilder/releases/download/v3.4.1/kubebuilder_linux_amd64